lbryio/lighthouse.js/README.md

 ```
 npm run prod
 ```
 >You are now up and running!
-You can connect to lighthouse at http://localhost:50005, api documentation is [here](https://lbryio.github.io/lighthouse/).
+You can connect to lighthouse at http://localhost:50005, API documentation is [here](https://lbryio.github.io/lighthouse/).
 Lighthouse will continue syncing in the background.
 It usually takes ~15 minutes before all claims are up to date in the database.

 ## Contributing